jvineis/EEMB1105-FISH-COI/README.md

     ## To blast a sequence against the reference database of COI fish sequences provied by the Ocean Genome Legacy.
     #blastn -db /work/jennifer.bowen/EEMB1105/EXAMPLE-DATA/cap-test/FDA-RSSL.fa -query sequence1-merged.fa -out sequence1-merged-blastout

+    ## If your top blast hit to the reference inicates that the match is "Strand=PLUS/MINUS" and not "Strand=PLUS/PLUS", you will need to reverse compliment the sequence prior to building a tree.
+Here is the command to reverse compliment your merged sequence.
+    #revseq -sequence sequence1-merged.fa -outseq sequence1-merged-rev.fa

 ##### 4. You will make changes to the sbatch script anytime that you want to run a different command below.
 The main change that you will make is adding and subtracting "#" at the beginning of specific lines in order to run each of the individual steps to process the sequences.
 So pick things up at step 9 below.